-8.1 Settlement Offer
+8.1 SETTLEMENT OFFER

-CFP BoardEnforcement Counsel and Respondent may agree on a Settlement Offer, in the form of a proposed Consent Order, that would resolve an investigation, Complaint, or Petition.
-AThe parties must file with the DEC a Notice of Settlement Offer shall staywithin two business days of reaching agreement on the Settlement Offer.
-If Enforcement Counsel filed a Complaint, then a Notice of Settlement Offer stays the Article 3 deadline for a Respondent to file an Answer.
-If either CFP Board Counsel or Respondent does not agree to a Settlement Offer, then the investigation will continue or the matter will proceed to hearing. and the relevant Article 10.3 deadlines.
+Enforcement Counsel and Respondent may agree on a Settlement Offer, in the form of a proposed Consent Order, that would resolve an investigation, Complaint, or Petition.
+The parties must file with the DEC a Notice of Settlement Offer within two business days of reaching agreement on the Settlement Offer.
+If Enforcement Counsel filed a Complaint, then a Notice of Settlement Offer stays the Article 3 deadline for Respondent to file an Answer and the relevant Article 10.3 deadlines.
+If Enforcement Counsel filed a Fitness Notice, then a Notice of Settlement Offer stays the Article 3.2 deadline for Respondent to file a Petition for Fitness and the relevant Article 10.3 deadlines.